ArmeniaBOOK: Armenian Immigrants by Linda L. Avakian; Picton Press, 1996, 288 pages

 These four volumes document the arrivals of approximately 15,000 Greek passengers at the ports of New York and Boston from 1885-1910.
 You can find these books in some genealogy libraries or try inter-library loan.

-Luxembourg [Luxemburg]BOOK: Luxembourgers in the New World A Reedition Based on the Work of Nicholas Gonner, "Die Luxemburger in der Neuen Welt," Dubuque, Iowa, 1889; 2 Volumes; Jean Ensch, Jean-Claude Muller, Robert E. Owen (editors); original translations by Gerald L. Liebenau and Jean-Claude Muller.
+Luxembourg [Luxemburg]BOOK: Luxembourgers in the New World: A Reedition Based on the Work of Nicholas Gonner, "Die Luxemburger in der Neuen Welt," Dubuque, Iowa, 1889; 2 Volumes; Jean Ensch, Jean-Claude Muller, Robert E. Owen (editors); original translations by Gerald L. Liebenau and Jean-Claude Muller.
 Publisher: Esch-sur-Alzette, Grand Duchy of Luxembourg: Editions-Reliures Schortgen, 1987.
 Volume one contains a chapter that lists selected Luxembourger immigrants who arrived in New York 1844-1897.
 You will sometimes find Luxembourgers listed on passenger lists as German, Prussian, Dutch, Belgian or French.
-You may find some listed in Germans to America.

 SwedenBOOK: Swedish Passenger Arrivals in the United States 1820-1850 by Nils William Olsson and Erik Wikén, published by Schmidts Boktryckeri AB, 1995; indexed.
 This well researched book documents about 5000 Swedish immigrants who came to the US from 1820-1850.
 Information given for each person includes age, sex, name of ship, date of arrival, and ports of arrival & departure.
 A brief bio is also given for many of the passengers or families.
 You might try your local library.

-ONLINE INDEX: Swedish Emigration Records, 1783-1951 (requires a subscription to Ancestry's collection of world genealogy records) has over 1.5 million entries; gives place of origin (town) and destination (often US city) for many of the emigrants
+ONLINE INDEX: Swedish Emigration Records, 1783-1951 (at Ancestry/requires payment) has over 1.5 million entries; gives place of origin (town) and destination (often US city) for many of the emigrants